What new changes can we expect in the future?

 Dear Going Forward: It’s hard to believe our nation has become so divided over political allegiances.
-The last time we had this type of division in the United States was during the Civil War.
+The last time we had this type of division in the United States was during the Civil War – which led to more American deaths than World War I and II and all other wars or conflicts combined.
 That’s staggering when you consider that we have killed more of each other than any foreign agent or country who meant to do us harm.

 What was noticeable during Trump’s presidency is that he was a master at keeping the spotlight on himself, with almost daily reactions, firings, promises or threats.
 When the leader of your country is in a constant state of flux, it is difficult to think about your own personal situation, your own personal planning needed.